 - Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus.
 (5.1)

-A 2006 study published in the New England Journal of Medicine showed a higher risk of birth defects in both the cardiovascular system and the central nervous system compared to other hypertension drugs (such as Benicar or valsartan) taken during the first trimester.
+A 2006 study published in the New England Journal of Medicine showed a higher risk of birth defects in both the cardiovascular system and the central nervous system compared to other hypertension drugs -- such as valsartan -- taken during the first trimester.
 However, subsequent studies have been unable to verify those findings.
 In any case, the black box warning recommends discontinuing taking lisinopril immediately when pregnancy is detected.

 At this time, there are no significant class action lawsuits or multidistrict litigation for lisinopril.
 These types of mass torts are typically only created when there are a significant number of people who experience side effects that were not adequately disclosed in the prescription drug label.
 While side effects like angioedema could potentially be life-threatening (for example, due to swelling that causes airway restriction), drugs containing lisinopril do provide warnings about these potential dangers.